ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of both city and country.
+Presence of Mini.
+Professor Wilder gives these short rules
 for action in case of jiccident: For dust in
 the eyes, avoid rubbing, dash water into
 them.
 Remove cinders, etc., with the round